Skip to content

 Publish to channel

-POST /packages/{id}/channels/{channel} { versionId }
+POST /packages/{id}/channels/{channel} { versionId } (operator / CI token / member)

 → insert channel_history row (previous_history_id = current)

-→ upsert package_channels (version_id, current_history_id)
+→ update package_channels (version_id, current_history_id)

 Rollback